 The PharmD program at Presbyterian College is designed to prepare students for the general practice of pharmacy and integrates knowledge with hands-on experiences directly related to application within the practice of pharmacy.
-Our curriculum focuses on managing the health care problems of patients and employs diverse modes of learning including lectures, laboratory experiences, small-group activities, problem solving, and cases.
-The technology-rich environment of the School of Pharmacy facility provides an optimal environment for learning and we are bringing together a faculty that is unsurpassed in quality, expertise, and commitment for the education of future pharmacists.
+Our curriculum focuses on managing patient health and employs diverse modes of learning including lectures, laboratory experiences, small-group activities, problem solving, and cases.
+The technology-rich environment of the School of Pharmacy facility provides an optimal environment for learning and our faculty is unsurpassed in quality, expertise, and commitment to the education of future pharmacists.

-PCSP provides pharmacy education with a liberal arts college approach, integrating classroom learning with practical experience-- emphasizing community engagement, valuing each student, and focusing on patient care.
+Presbyterian College provides pharmacy education with a liberal arts college approach, integrating classroom learning with practical experience - emphasizing community engagement, valuing each student, and focusing on patient care.
 We are committed to helping students acquire the knowledge and skills required to provide comprehensive pharmacy care to the people they serve.

 |Course Title||Semester Hours||Quarter Hours|

 |Psychology or Sociology||3||5|

 |Ethics, Religion, or Philosophy||3||5|